The 60+ Best Project Management Software To Work Faster In 2023

 2. Trello

-If you’re wondering “What is the best project management tool for a small business?”
+If you’re wondering “What is a great project management tool for a small business?”
 Trello is a great option.
 Trello is primarily a Kanban board tool, which is a project management methodology started by an industrial engineer in the 1940s.
+While it doesn’t offer additional project views like most other project management software, it’s one of the most popular Kanban board tools on the market.

-Trello is a popular project management tool that helps individuals and teams organize and prioritize tasks.
+At its core, Trello helps individuals and teams organize and prioritize tasks.
 It utilizes a simple and intuitive interface in the form of boards, lists, and cards.
 The boards represent projects or categories, whereas lists within boards can represent stages or phases of the project.
 Users can create and customize cards within lists to represent individual tasks.

 Cost: Free for basic, making it one of our best free project management software, or $9.99 per user for Business Class monthly